flaf/miscellaneous/puppet/modules/confkeeper/README.md

 of this parameter is `undef`: in this case, the cron task has no wrapper script.

+The `hour_range_cron` parameter allows to ensure the hour of the daily cron task which commits and pushed all the local git repositories.
+For instance, if set to `[18, 23]` which is the default value, the hour of the cron task could be 18, 19, 20, 21 or 22 (23 is excluded).
+The minute of the cron task is chosen randomly.

 The `fqdn` parameter is not really used by the provider except for some default values of the `repositories` parameter.
 The parameter is mostly used by the collector to